Patient Rights and Responsibilities

 - To know the people involved in your care by name and role.

 - To refuse treatment, except as otherwise provided by law, to be informed of the medical consequences of your action, and to leave against medical advice, understanding that you will be requested to sign a form to that effect.

-- To participate in decisions involving your care & assist in planning your discharge & home care needs, & to select another person to make health care decisions in the event you are unable to.
+- To participate in decisions involving your care and assist in planning your discharge and home care needs, and to select another person to make health care decisions in the event you are unable to.